-There are websites like Amazon, eBay, AliExpress and Nike; and then there are sites you may have never heard of like buywatchesonline or Add1da5 or others whose name are fishy enough to at least give you a sign something isn’t right.
+There are websites like Amazon, eBay, AliExpress, and Nike; and then there are sites you may have never heard of like buywatchesonline or Add1da5 or others whose names are fishy enough to at least give you a sign something isn’t right.

 Some of the tips to ensure the seller is authentic include:

 - Running the provider’s name on online directory and scam tracker